View articleDossier of the week

 A transferable asset or a guarantee that provides security for the repayment of a loan, should the recipient of the loan fail to meet their repayment obligations.

 Any mechanism that can be implemented to achieve transparency, equality between shareholders and a balance of powers between management and shareholders.
-These mechanisms encompass the methods used to formulate and implement strategy, the operation of the Board of Directors, the organisation framework between different governing bodies and the compensation policy for Directors and senior executives.
+These mechanisms encompass the methods used to formulate and implement strategy, the operation of the Board of Directors, the organisation framework between different governing bodies and the compensation policy for directors and executive managers.

 Cost of risk